 Common reasons multi-unit investors love the Series LLC include the following:

 We hope this has given you a starting point on the best business structures for multi-unit investments.
-Of course, everyone’s situation is unique.
-For advice on your specific situation, contact one of our experts.
-Ideally, you want your structure in place before making any investment, and we’re here to help.
+Of course, everyone's situation is unique.
+Ideally, you want your structure in place before making any investment.